SmokinCaterpillar/pypet/my_ni_pexp/doc/source/introduction.rst

  *  The :mod:`mypet.parameters` module including  containers for parameters and results,

  *  The :mod:`mypet.trajectory` module for managing the parameters and results, and providing a way to *_explore* your parameter space.
+Somewhat related is also the `mypet.naturalnaming` module, that provides functionality to access and put data into the *trajectory*.

  *  The :mod:`mypet.environment` module for handling the running of simulations.